dydxprotocol/v4-documentation/slate-docs/source/includes/_private-v3.md

 ## Fast vs. Slow Withdrawal

-The normal process for withdrawing from L2 to L1 requires waiting for a block of L2 transactions to be collected, and the zero-knowledge proof for the block to be constructed and verified on-chain.
+The normal process for withdrawing from L2 to L1 requires waiting for a block of L2 transactions to be collected, and the zero-knowledge proof for the block to be constructed and verified onchain.

 Using the fast withdrawal process, users can get their funds on L1 much faster by essentially trading their L2 funds to an “LP” account operated by dYdX, in order to receive immediate liquidity on L1.
 Since the LP must then recycle these funds from L2 to L1 via the regular withdrawal process, dYdX is only able to process a certain volume of fast withdrawals within a given period of time.